arborchurch/arbor-web/site/content/messages/peter/the-restored.md

 podcast_duration: 34:29
 ---

 After Jesus' resurrection, John chapter 21 tells the story of Peter's restoration.
-How could the man who denied Jesus in his darkest hour possibly be restored to His side?
+How could the man who denied Jesus in His darkest hour possibly be restored to His side?